xahidbuffon/SUIM/README.md

 ### SUIM-Net Model
-- A fully-convolutional encoder-decoder network: embodies residual learning and mirrored skip connection
+- A fully-convolutional encoder-decoder network
 - SUIM-Net (RSB): simple and light model; offers reasonable performance at a fast rate
-- SUIM-Net (VGG): simple and light model; provides better generalization performance
+- SUIM-Net (VGG): provides better generalization performance
 - Detailed architecture is in [models](/models/); associated train/test scripts are also provided
 - The [get_f1_iou.py](get_f1_iou.py) script is used for performance evaluation